MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 |AD RMS only: To  support partner federation servers that require forms-based authentication for user input|By default, the  RMS client operates in silent mode and user input is not required.
 Partner federation servers, however, might be configured to require user input such as by way of forms-based authentication.
 In this case, you must configure the RMS client     ignore  silent mode so that the federated authentication form appears in a browser window and the user is promoted for authentication.<br /><br />HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\Federation<br />REG_DWORD: EnableBrowser<br /><br />**Note**: If the federation server is configured to use forms-based authentication, this key is required.
 If the federation server is configured to use Windows integrated authentication, this key is not required.|
 |AD RMS only: To  block ILS service consumption|By default, the RMS client enables consuming content protected by the ILS service but you can configure the client to block this service by setting the following registry key.
 If this registry key is set to block the ILS service, any attempts to open and consume content protected by the ILS service will return the following error:<br />HRESULT_FROM_WIN32(ERROR_ACCESS_DISABLED_BY_POLICY)<br /><br />HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\MSIPC<br />REG_DWORD: **DisablePassportCertification**<br /><br />**Value:** 1 to block ILS consumption, 0 to allow ILS consumption (default)|

-### Managing Template Distribution for the RMS Client
+### Managing template distribution for the RMS client
 Templates make it easy for users and administrators to quickly apply Rights Management protection and the RMS client automatically downloads templates from its RMS servers or service If you put the  templates in the following folder location, the RMS client will not download any templates from its default location and instead, download the templates that you have put in this folder.
 The RMS client might continue to download templates from other available RMS servers.

 **Client Mode:** %localappdata%\Microsoft\MSIPC\UnmanagedTemplates